Robert Giuffra: Career

 In March 2017, Giuffra obtained the dismissal with prejudice of a multibillion-dollar putative class action against UBS by Enron shareholders who asserted that UBS bankers knew, and failed to disclose, relevant information about the energy company's finances.

 Giuffra represented Fiat Chrysler Automobiles in its litigation with the U.S. Department of Justice, Environmental Protection Agency and California Air Resources Board and class action plaintiffs over alleged violations of diesel vehicle emissions regulations.
 In 2019, Fiat Chrysler reached final settlements to resolve those cases.

 Giuffra was counsel for Volkswagen AG in the multi-district litigation arising from government investigations into the automaker's use of defeat device software.
 He negotiated a $14.7 billion settlement with U.S. federal and state regulators and class action plaintiffs.
 He since has secured the dismissal of related cases brought by the states of Alabama, Tennessee, Minnesota, Wyoming and Missouri alleging violation of state environmental laws.

 Giuffra reportedly was one of the attorneys who declined to represent President Donald Trump in special counsel Robert Mueller's investigation of Russian efforts to interfere with the 2016 U.S. presidential election.
 Giuffra has represented former Deputy National Security Advisor K. T. McFarland in connection with the Mueller investigation.
 He reportedly persuaded federal investigators that McFarland had not intentionally misled them about her exchanges with former National Security Advisor Michael Flynn regarding conversations with Russian Ambassador Sergey Kislyak concerning sanctions targeting the Russian government.

 In 2022, Giuffra represented Allianz when the SEC and DOJ investigated the "Structured Alpha" funds managed by Allianz.
 Guiffra helped Allianz reach a settlement with a guilty plea of $6 billion in payments to investors and government authorities.

 Giuffra represented Goldman Sachs in Goldman Sachs Group, Inc. v.
 Arkansas Teacher Retirement System, which was a $13 billion class action lawsuit seeking damages after the 2008 financial crisis.
 Following 13 years of litigation, Giuffra and his team successfully reversed the decision from a lower court to end the case in favor of Goldmans Sachs in 2023.

+Donald Trump's personal lawyer

 At Sullivan & Cromwell, Giuffra is currently leading the appeal against the prosecution of Donald Trump in New York, which had produced a criminal conviction and unconditional discharge in January 2025.

-In April 2025, President Donald Trump dialed Giuffra into an Oval Office meeting with the chairman of the law firm Paul, Weiss, which Trump had targeted as part of a larger retaliation campaign against attorneys and law firms that represented his political opponents.
-Giuffra helped facilitate a resolution between Paul, Weiss and the White House after both sought his involvement.
+In 2025, Giuffra sat in on a meeting where President Donald Trump negotiated an agreement with the law firm Paul, Weiss which he had targeted as part of a larger retaliation campaign against law firms that represented his political opponents.
+Giuffra drafted an agreement where Paul, Weiss would give into various of Trump's demands.

+In May 2026, the New York Times reported that the Department of Justice under the second Donald Trump administration was in the process of dropping bribery charges against Gautam Adani, an Indian billionaire.
+This came in the wake of Adani hiring a new legal team led by Giuffra.